 In general, stakeholders didn't express the need to change the LCAP goals, actions/services or the direction of the school.
-Through feedback parents expressed the need for a better understanding of ways that they can assist their students with work at home, especially math.
+Through feedback parents expressed the need for a better understanding of ways that they can assist their students with work at home, specifically in math and would like school events to be held at a variety of times so it opens up opportunities for different groups of parents to attend.

 We will work as an instructional staff next year to push out resources and tools across grade levels to address this need.
-We are continuing and expanding the summer session for certain students in June 2022.
-We will plan to hold additional parent information sessions periodically during the school year to provide information/support to parents in areas that are identified as interests and needs.
-STEAM parents have also express desire to see more similar offerings between the two current elementary schools.
-To address this, we have hired a Music teacher to begin the STEAM music program in 22-23.
-We have also hired an Intervention teacher to work with students who are below grade level in the area of ELA.
-We will continue to add expenses identified in the plan (G1) to be transparent about operational costs that are on-going to ensure the success of our programs, staff and facilities as we grow.
-COVID continued to effect school programs and events, either due to health concerns/guidance, or lack of staff available to implement extra programs or offerings.
-We hope to return to more normal school business at the start of next school year.
+We are continuing and expanding the summer session for qualifying students in June 2023.
+We will plan to hold additional parent information sessions periodically during the school year to provide information/support to parents in areas that are identified as interests or needs.

+We also plan to hold meetings at different times of day to see how they impact attendance to inform further decisions.
+We will survey parents who choose to become part of committees on times that will work best for them to encourage participation and relationship building.